.github/workflows/deploy.yml

 - run: haloy deploy --no-logs

-This approach works with any CI provider, not just GitHub Actions.
+This works with any CI provider, not just GitHub Actions.

 Next Steps